venksrid001/cowrie/architecture-design.md

 This scenario would also include use cases such as prompting a user to save the file they have made changes to, and prompting the user to rename the file if they please.

+**Actor**: Attacker <br>
+**Actor's desire**: Attacker wants to be able to create script files and have them saved within the file system <br>
+**Actor's reasoning**: To ensure that he/she is able to go back in the script and add content when necessary, eg. debugging the script by fixing code in the script, the actor wants to be able to save their progress to then be able to add content later.

+**Acceptance Criteria**

 1. User summons text environment with 'editor' command with a file
 2. System opens text environment with the user's requested file opened
 3. User adds content to the file and presses CTRL+X to save